Mariam-Schwartz/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling Frame: Current entry- and lower-level employees, as well as those who recently left within the past six months.
 Sampling Units: Individual employees within these groups.
 Sampling Strategy: A stratified random sample to ensure representation across different departments with high turnover.
+Observational Units: The specific responses provided by each employee to the survey questions.
+These responses are the primary data points that will be analyzed to identify trends, satisfaction levels, and common reasons for turnover.
 ```
 Your 5-10 question survey:
 ```